ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

 > When patching is finished you can save the APK as a file so that you have it for later in case you have trouble installing it or want to share it.
-To do this, tap save icon in the lower left corner of the screen as shown [here](https://imgur.com/a/FKD0okE).
+To do this, tap save icon in the lower-left corner of the screen as shown [here](https://imgur.com/a/FKD0okE).